-Unemployment Appeals – Information for Employees San Diego, California, Unemployment Insurance Appeals Lawyer
+Unemployment Appeals – Information for Employees San Diego, California, Unemployment Insurance Appeals Attorney

 Your loss of a job will probably require that you file for unemployment insurance benefits to help support yourself and your family while you look for new employment.
-In many cases however your former employer contests your claim or, the EDD may incorrectly determine that you are ineligible to receive such benefits.
+In many cases however your former employer contests your claim or, the Employment Development Department (EDD) may incorrectly determine that you are ineligible to receive such benefits.
 This, of course, is likely to cause further worry, confusion and stress during a very uncertain time.
 Many employees may wonder:

 - Was the EDD wrong in determining that I was ineligible for benefits?

 - Can I appeal the EDD’s determination?

 - What if my former employer contests the decision to award me benefits?

 - Should I hire a lawyer to represent me in an unemployment appeal?

 - How should I prepare for an unemployment appeal hearing?

 - What evidence will I need to present at my appeal hearing?